mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

     newton_solver.parameters["relative_tolerance"] = 1e-6;
     newton_solver.parameters["absolute_tolerance"] = 1e-15;

 A file is created for saving the solution at each time step in VTK format.
-The data will be compressed to reduced the file size.
+The data will be compressed to reduce the file size.

 .. code-block:: c++